vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.GerstungLab.md

 $$$
 p(t)=\cfrac{x(t)}{\sum x(t)} \propto e^{const+\vec{b}t}\\
 $$$
+Ans: I think this means the prevalence of a particular lineage is directly proportional to the e raised to the lineage specific parameter vector **$\vec{b}$**.
 4. What does the h weekly and k-h monthly splines mean?
 I assume it is the number of knots in the spine.
 5. What does the equation  $\delta(t)=\delta(t-1\times 7)\space \forall i \in N$ mean? ($\delta(t)$ is used as factor to account periodic difference in weekly testing pattern).
 Why is t from 1-6?